Make your own snowflake window clings using white glue. Stick them onto windows and glass panels to give any room a wintry feel.

 Print out any of these snowflake templates on A4 or Letter size paper.
 We think that the snowflakes in Sets 2 and 3 are the perfect size for making window clings.

-These templates are not a must —you can always do without a pattern and create your own unique snowflakes.
+These templates are not a must, you can always do without a pattern.

-Stick the rest of your snowflakes onto the glass.
+Similarly moisten and stick the rest of your white glue snowflakes onto the glass.
 The snowflakes will look a bit cloudy because of the moisture.
 Once dry, they will turn completely transparent.

 To make your snowflake more sparkly, sprinkle silver glitter onto the entire white glue snowflake after you have filled the snowflake outline with glue in Step 4.